-Judge denies mistrial in Menendez case
+Menendez rests after judge denies mistrial request

+Judge William Walls denied the motion from the New Jersey Democrat and Dr. Salomon Melgen Monday morning.

-"You're not getting it because there's not even palpable merit," said Judge William Walls, ruling from the bench and scolding the defense attorneys for what he called "silly" arguments.
+"You're not getting it because there's not even palpable merit," said Walls, ruling from the bench and scolding the defense attorneys for what he called "silly" arguments.

+The move means neither defendant will testify.
+The case could go to the jury later this week.

-In a court filing over the weekend, defense lawyers outlined a number of evidentiary rulings and comments from the judge that they believe have prejudiced the defense, adding to examples they previewed in court Thursday afternoon.
+Defense attorneys cited a number of evidentiary rulings and comments from the judge that they believe have prejudiced the defense.

 "The court's rulings have been unfairly prejudicial, inconsistent, and contrary to law," attorneys wrote.
 "Defendants seek a mistrial because the court's evidentiary rulings and comments throughout this trial evince a cumulative abuse of discretion that has deprived defendants of their Fifth and Sixth Amendments rights to a fair trial, to an adequate defense, and to confront the witnesses against them."